chiangchendah/ArmorAndMint/README.md

 - Start creating markdown based content!

 ## Known Issues
--  uses the showdown markdown directive (https://github.com/showdownjs/showdown) style markdown, and not github style so some markdown is different than github. strikeout for instance uses an s tag.
+-  uses the [showdown](https://github.com/showdownjs/showdown) style markdown via [angular-markdown-directive](https://github.com/btford/angular-markdown-directive) which does not follow github stle markdown - strikeout for instance uses an s tag.
 - This could be changed in a number of ways, it may even be configurable in the existing directive.
-It would be great to support all modern markdown.
+Another option that solves both of these issues is: [angular-marked](https://github.com/Hypercubed/angular-marked).
+In any case it would be great to support all modern markdown.
+- Currently sharing a link to a single post is rough around the edges.
+There is no 'easy' sharing method.
+Right now you have to manually covert the article title into a hyphenated string to construct a link - like: 'server.com/my-article-title-name-goes-here'
+This will return a page view of that article.
+The problem is that the link itself is not currently displayed in this format, so there isnt anything to cut and paste from.
+The client will be changed to display a proper link title.
+Might also be worth creating a 'share post' button, that generates a link for you.

 ## Requirements